znconrad5/fantasyfootball/README.md

 fantasy-football
 ================

-A fantasy football draft assistant that uses minimax search.
+A fantasy football draft assistant that uses an alphabeta minimax algorithm.